Robin Wright

 On television, Wright starred in the HBO miniseries Empire Falls in 2005.
 From 2013 to 2018, she starred as Claire Underwood in the Netflix political drama series House of Cards.
-Her performance earned her a Golden Globe Award for Best Actress and six nominations for a Primetime Emmy Award for Outstanding Lead Actress.
-In 2016, Wright was named one of the highest paid actresses in the United States, earning US$420,000 per episode for House of Cards.
+Her performance earned a Golden Globe Award for Best Actress and six nominations for a Primetime Emmy Award for Outstanding Lead Actress.
+In 2016, Wright was named one of the highest-paid actresses in the United States, earning US$420,000 per episode for House of Cards.
 She has also directed ten episodes of the series as well as two episodes of the Netflix crime series Ozark in 2022.

-Early life
+Early life and education

-Wright was born April 8, 1966, in Dallas to Gayle Wright (née Gaston), a cosmetics saleswoman for Mary Kay, and Fred Wright, a pharmaceutical company employee.
-She has an elder brother, Richard (b.
-1962), who is a photographer.
-Her parents divorced when she was two, which led to her relocating to San Diego, California with her mother.
-She grew up in Southern California, attending La Jolla High School in La Jolla and Taft High School in Los Angeles.
+Robin Wright was born on April 8, 1966 in Dallas, Texas.
+She has an older brother, and her mother's name is Gayle.
+Her parents divorced when she was two, which led to her relocating to San Diego, California, with her mother.

-Film career
+She grew up in Southern California, attending La Jolla High School in La Jolla and William Howard Taft Charter High School in Los Angeles.

+Career

 Wright began her career as a model, when she was 14.
 At the age of 18, she played Kelly Capwell in the NBC Daytime soap opera Santa Barbara, for which she received several Daytime Emmy Award nominations.

 1980s–2000s: Transition into feature films

 Wright transitioned into feature film work with a role in Hollywood Vice Squad in 1986, followed by her breakthrough role as Princess Buttercup in the cult film The Princess Bride in 1987.
 She gained critical acclaim in her role as Jenny Curran in Forrest Gump (1994), receiving Golden Globe Award and Screen Actors Guild nominations for Best Supporting Actress.

-In 1996, she starred in the lead role of the film adaptation of Daniel Defoe's Moll Flanders (1996), for which she received a Satellite Award nomination for Best Actress in a Drama.
+Wright starred in a leading role of the film adaptation of Daniel Defoe's Moll Flanders (1996), for which she received a Satellite Award nomination for Best Actress in a Drama.
 She was nominated for a Screen Actors Guild Award for Best Actress for her role in She's So Lovely (1997), a film in which she co-starred with her then-husband Sean Penn.
-Wright received her third Screen Actors Guild Award nomination for her role in the television film Empire Falls (2005).
+Wright starred with Kevin Costner in Luis Mandoki's film adaptation of Nicholas Sparks' novel Message in a Bottle.
+She received her third Screen Actors Guild Award nomination for her role in the television film Empire Falls (2005).